Two-Apes/Useful-Scripts/README.md

 # Useful-Scripts
 -> Some useful scripts that i found on my computer.
+**!Important** You need to run TaskManagerDisable.bat && TaskManagerEnable.bat as administrator.

 ### 1. AHK Menu Creator
 Programming Language: AutoHotKey
 Extension: .ahk